romene/Naturaily-netlify/_career/hr-specialist.md

   - >-
     Administrative duties&#44; including upkeep of employee records (attendance&#44; EEO data etc.)
-  - Forecast hiring needs and ensure recruitment process runs smoothly
+  - Forecasting hiring needs and ensuring recruitment process runs smoothly
 requirements:
   - >-
-    1+ years if successful work experience as a Human Resources Specialist&#44;
+    1+ years of successful work experience as a Human Resources Specialist&#44;
     officer&#44; administrator or other HR position
   - >-
     Strong working knowledge of HR functions and procedures (e.g. pay and